edlau2/TornBotFramework/README.md

 Cogs should be placed in a subdirectory called 'cogs' underneath where the main file, TornBotFramework.py, resides.

-The main .py file requires a config file, config.py, which is noy included here as it contains t he secret token required for the bot to run.
+The main .py file requires a config file, config.py, which is not included here as it contains the secret token required for the bot to run.

 config.py:

 BOT_CONFIG = {
-  "token": "<secret token>",
+  "token": "secret token",
   "prefix": "!"
 }